rissom/unidaplan/README.md

 > &nbsp;&nbsp; type = "java.lang.String"/&gt;  <br>
 > &lt;/Context&gt;

 Also you need to initialize the database.
 This can be done by running the SQL scripts in the SQL directory.
 Go to shell and use:
 > psql -f definitions.sql <br/>
 > psql -f functions.sql <br/>
 > psql -f inserts.sql <br/>

+If your instance does not work (address should be: http://yourservername.domain:8080/unidaplan/ ), you may need to specify the factory class for your database pool (i.e. Amazon Linux).
+Add the line:

+> factory = "org.apache.commons.dbcp.BasicDataSourceFactory"

+##Changing the password

-The first and only user is called "admin" and has the password "admin".
-When logged in go to menu "Admin." and select users.
+The first and only user is called ***admin*** and has the password ***admin***.

+When logged in, go to menu "Admin." and select users.
 Then click "action"->"edit" in the row of the user "Administrator".
 Double-click the e-mail field and enter your e-mail.
-Press the button "back to users" at the top of the page.
-Click "action"->"resend token".
+Press the button ***back to users*** at the top of the page.
+Click ***action***->***resend token***.
 If everything is set up right, you should receive an e-mail which contains a link that allows you to change name and password of the admin account.